chuckremes/proto-rina/journal.md

    * Close a flow

 On second look, this is quite a bit of work.
 I've ruminated long enough on design, how all of these pieces fit together, etc. I have many unanswered questions.
 I can no longer answer these questions by merely thinking about them and reviewing the reference model for the umpteenth time.
 I need to engineer and get my hands dirty.
 This hands on approach will cement my understanding and open practical avenues for answering my outstanding questions (most of which I haven't recorded here).

+#20190228
+#### Flurry!
+After my writings last evening I spent the time walking home from the train thinking on some concrete steps.
+I suddenly realized that I had not picked the simplest MVP.

+A little backstory.
+I was involved with the `ZeroMQ` project almost from its inception.
+I got to know Pieter Hintjens fairly well and met up with him on several occasions when he traveled through Chicago.
+I wrote the Ruby FFI bindings for the zeromq project and have maintained it now for many years.

+One of the most useful aspects of the zeromq library was its concepts of transport independence.
+One could use `inproc`, `ipc` or `tcp` without changing any code at all beyond the URI for specifying the source/destination address (it now offers `pgm`, `epgm`, and `vmci` as additional transports).
+In this case, `inproc` was utilized for sending messages between threads.
+The `ipc` transport utilized UNIX domain sockets for intra-host communications.
+The other transports are self explanatory.

+It's the `inproc` transport that fueled my imagination last night.
+The very simplest thing I could create would be a DIF that is in-process that acts as intermediary for different threads within that process.
+Enrollment gets very simple.
+SDU protection is unnecessary because the SDU never leaves the DIF.

+I searched my memories for any mention of this in the `Patterns` book or any of the reference model.
+I don't recall it but I'm certain it's in there.
+This approach of applying the pattern is probably considered a "degenerate case."
+However, that does not mean it has no use; on the contrary, this is very useful!

+So my new MVP will likely aim to provide an in-process DIF.
+I avoid all of the complexities of setting up POSIX (or SysV) shared memory and can rely on simpler mechanisms.
+Directory and service lookup should also be quite simple.
+There's obviously no need to worry about EFCP, RMT, or any related issue (or is there?).

+When I get this working, it may provide a simpler approach for parallelism (and concurrency) within a single process.
+Regardless, it will give me confidence in the external API (open_flow, close_flow, read, write, etc.) which can be applied to a larger proof of concept at a later date.

+And most wonderful of all is that this should allow for scaling transport from within a single process all the way to distributing the process across many hosts and many miles (or kilometers if you prefer).
+The coding approach should be unchanged since the API should be the same.

+Additionally, the recursive nature of RINA makes the scaling dead simple.
+The in-process DIF can directly deliver messages to other threads within that process since they are all likely to be members of the DIF.
+If two separate processes need to collaborate, we'll need a lower ranking DIF that can act as transport between them.
+Hmmm, somehow this feels opposite to intentions... generally when two DIFs of same rank need to talk, the system somehow needs to create a DIF of a higher rank that they can both join.
+Will need to see how this shakes out in practice.

+#### Physical Layout
+For this newly imagined MVP, I'll have a `lib` directory.
+Within it will be a `proto-rina-client` folder which will handle all of the instantiation for in-process DIF bootstrapping.
+Initial implementation will probably use a mutex for synchronization but ultimately I'll want to implement some kind of ring buffer set so no message copying is necessary.

+#### Zero Copy
+Interesting thought that just occurred while writing that last sentence above.
+When imagining how to do this to be language agnostic, it always comes down to preallocation of C structs via malloc (or similar) and passing bytes around.
+However, within a process that is completely unnecessary.
+Just pass references.
+This makes it much simpler for a managed language like Ruby too and the way the messages are shared is just an implementation detail within this DIF.
+The reference model goes to great pains to avoid nailing down *how* this should work, so intra-DIF it can probably just be anything (like reference sharing).

+#### Physical Layout Again
+Now that the interlude is over, back to this.
+Anything more to say?
+Hmmm, it's probably best to layout the files to correspond to the main components of a DIF like enrollment, CDAP, FlowAllocator, etc. I don't have a better idea at the moment so I'll brute-force it to get it running and then refactor.

+Remember!
+1. Make it work!
+2. Make it _correct_!
+3. Make it fast (and small).

+I'll try not to get ahead of myself here.

+#### Class Design
+My understanding of the DIF concepts leads me to believe that only a few of the components maintain any kind of state.
+Most of the work is transformative in nature where bytes (or a reference) passes through and some work is performed on it.

+So I think most of the classes will be written as Ruby classes containing only class methods.
+Mostly functional in nature (e.g. given same inputs, always produce the same outputs).

+A few classes will be specifically allocated.

+I assume that most of the structures for maintaining state will be allocated at startup and fixed for the duration of the program's life.

+Obviously, any heap allocated memory should be purely for the use of the local process.
+Shared memory should only contain fixed structures for the efficient sharing of data between DIFs on the same host.